Util#

 Container applyBinaryFunction(const Container &lhs, const Scalar &scalar, BinOp binOp)#

-Applies a binary function to elements of one container piece by piece.
+- Applies a binary function to elements of one container piece by piece.
 The objects must be iterable.
-The resulting container consist of the containers’ object after the application of the binary function with the scalar as parameter.
+The resulting container consists of the containers’ object after the application of the binary function with the scalar as a parameter. - Template Parameters:

-• Container – a iterable object like an array or vector
+- Container – an iterable object like an array or vector

 template<typename Container>